EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Data Collection Procedure

-Here $f$ denotes the gaze position, and $S_\theta(\cdot)$ determines the selection probability at object centroid $o$.
-This probability diminishes as the separation $\|o-f\|$ increases, with $ \theta $ modulating the decline rate.
-Multiple Target Objects are then drawn from this distribution and forwarded to the question generation pipeline described below.
+Here $f$ denotes the measured gaze position, and $S_\theta(\cdot)$ gives the selection probability at object centroid $o$.
+This probability diminishes as the separation $\|o-f\|$ increases, with $\theta$ modulating the decline rate. {For each sampled Target Frame, we select one Target Object.
+Repeating this sampling procedure across video segments yields multiple target objects, which are then forwarded to the following question-generation pipeline.}